-For C{12} -PFCA there is only one study available showing that the substance is not readily biodegradable.
-Further data on the degradability of this substance are not available.
-Therefore, data from chemically similar compounds are considered in a read-across approach (please see Annex 1 for further details).
+For C{11} -PFCA no experimental data on degradation are available.
+Therefore, data from chemically similar compounds should be considered in a read-across approach (please see Annex 1 for further details).
 The degradation potential of substances differing only in the number of carbons in the perfluorinated carbon chain has been analyzed in some studies which indicate that long chain PFCAs are resistant to degradation in the environment.